voxel51/player51/README.md

 # DEPRECATED

-This project has been deprecated by [Looker](https://github.com/voxel51/fiftyone/tree/develop/app)
+This project has been deprecated by [Looker](https://github.com/voxel51/fiftyone/tree/develop/app), the media visualizer of [FiftyOne](https://github.com/voxel51/fiftyone).

 # Player51